CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/objects.md

 What does the syntax `console.log` or `console.assert` mean?
 In particular, what does the `.` mean?
-// # It means that `console` is an object, and `log` or `assert` are methods of that object.
+// # It means that `console` is an object, and `log` or `assert` are methods of that object, and .(dot) is Accesses a property/method inside console.